haskell-ro/haskell-workshop/3.Typeclasses/slides.md

 . . .

-* Any combination between the two
+* Any combination of the two

 ~~~~ {.haskell}
 data MyNonsensicalDataType =